-Learning how to become a social media manager can lead to a flexible, exciting, and fast-paced job that you can do from home.
+Learning how to become a social media manager can lead to a flexible, exciting, and fast-paced online business that you can run from home.
 But not that long ago, social media manager was virtually a non-existent role.

 What’s great about learning how to become a social media manager is that you don’t need a degree to work most social media management jobs from home.
 It does require working knowledge and the ability to find clients, but that’s exactly what I’m going to help you with today.